- How is pancreatic cancer treated?

 - Fatigue and shortness of breath (from too few red blood cells)

-Most side effects disappear once treatment is stopped.
-If you do have side effects, there are treatments that can help reduce them or make them go away.
+Most side effects go away once treatment is stopped.
+If you do have side effects, there are often treatments that can help reduce them or make them go away.
 For example, drugs can be given to prevent or reduce nausea and vomiting.

 Targeted therapy for exocrine pancreatic cancers

-As researchers have learned more about the gene changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
-These drugs are often referred to as targeted therapy.
-They work differently from standard chemotherapy drugs and often have different (and less severe) side effects.
-(See “What's new in pancreatic cancer research and treatment?” for more information.)
+As researchers have learned more about the changes in cells that cause cancer, they have developed newer drugs that specifically target these changes.
+These targeted drugs work differently from standard chemo drugs.
+Sometimes they work when standard chemo drugs don’t, and they often have different (and less severe) side effects.
+(See “What’s new in pancreatic cancer research and treatment?” for more information.)

-A pill called erlotinib (Tarceva®) has helped some patients with advanced pancreatic cancer.
-Erlotinib targets a protein on the surface of cancer cells called EGFR, which normally prompts cancer cells to grow.
-When combined with gemcitabine, it has been shown to work slightly better than gemcitabine alone.
+Erlotinib (Tarceva®) is a drug that targets a protein on the surface of cancer cells called EGFR, which normally prompts cancer cells to grow.
+This drug can help some patients with advanced pancreatic cancer.
+People given erlotinib combined with the chemo drug gemcitabine tend to do slightly better than those who get gemcitabine alone.
 Some people may benefit more from this combination than others.
 Common side effects of erlotinib include an acne-like rash, diarrhea, loss of appetite, and feeling tired.